kannanjayachandran/Full-Stack-Data-Science/15. Data Engineering and Big Data/1. Data Engineering Fundamentals/Readme.md

 ### Business Side

 Operational architecture ensures that the data practices aligns closely with your business needs.
 It should govern every piece of data you collect, store, and process.
-Some of the key insights are:
+Some of the key considerations for business side are:

-- **Start with the end in mind**: Understand the business goals and objectives and design the data architecture to support those goals.
+- **Start with the end in mind**: Understand the business goals  or objectives and design the data architecture to support those goals.

 - **Iterate and improve**: Data architecture is not a one-time thing.
 It should evolve as the business evolves.

 - **Focus on impact**: Focus on the data that has the most impact on the business.

-**For example the business needs of an e-commerce application would be;**

-- Customer efficiency: Improve site navigation, personalized product recommendations, and customer service interactions.

-- Operational Efficiency: Streamline inventory management, order processing, and shipping to reduce costs and delivery times.

-- Marketing Insights: Analyze customer behavior to optimize marketing strategies, improve product placement, and increase sales.

-- Vendor Management: Enhance data exchange with vendors for better product availability, pricing strategies, and quality control.

-- Compliance and Security: Ensure customer data is secure and that the platform complies with relevant e-commerce regulations.

 ### Technical Architecture

 Technical architecture talks about the actual tools and technologies we use to build these data infrastructure.
-There are innumerable tools and technologies available in the market.
-Some general ideas to choose the right tools is:
+Selecting the right tools and technologies is very important.
+Some of the key considerations for technical architecture are:

 1. Keep the architecture simple while meeting the business needs; no need to over-engineer the solution or use the latest and greatest tools.